Attorney Beth Waller

 Principal | Cybersecurity & Data Privacy Practice Chair

-Beth uses her significant experience in technology to counsel clients on cybersecurity risk management, incident response, and privacy laws.
+Beth uses her significant experience in technology to counsel clients on complex contracts, cybersecurity risk, artificial intelligence concerns, privacy compliance, and incident response.

 Get To Know Beth

 The daughter of a winemaker, Beth grew up in the wine industry among vineyards and barrels.
 Along with a lifelong love of wine, she has cultivated a love of cooking which she shares with her two children.
-When not navigating complex privacy and cyber issues, she likes trying to explore new recipes and experiment in the kitchen with her son and daughter.
+When not navigating complex privacy and cyber issues, she likes trying to explore new recipes and experiment in the kitchen with her son and daughter, and their Labradoodle Teddy.

 Experience

-• Beth specializes in high stakes critical infrastructure incident response.
-This experience has made her adept at guiding rapid recoveries after ransomware incidents, having served as lead counsel in over 50 ransomware recoveries across a broad range of industries and in the critical governmental sector.
-Beth has successfully led major multi-national incidents from initial encryption to notification to regulatory review.
+• Beth has deep experience in high stakes critical infrastructure incident response.
+This experience has made her adept at guiding rapid recoveries after ransomware incidents, having served as lead counsel in hundreds of incidents across a broad range of industries and in the critical governmental sector.
+She has successfully led major multi-national incidents from initial encryption to notification to regulatory review.
+She also has experience in the nuanced interplay of industry-specific regulations such as GLBA, FERPA, HIPAA, NERC CIP, and the DFARs clauses on incident response.

-• Beth’s work includes helping those in the government and defense contracting space, including reporting considerations for incidents involving confidential or controlled unclassified information and counseling clients on proposed CMMC considerations.
+• She works with key stakeholders in the government and defense contracting space, including reporting considerations for incidents involving confidential or controlled unclassified information (CUI) and counseling clients on CMMC considerations.

 • Beth has helped companies build global privacy programs from the ground up and led major regulatory compliance rollouts including those under GDPR, UK GDPR, PIPEDA, CIPL, LGPB, CCPA, and the ever-emerging field of state-to-state privacy regulations.